-Neymar’s move leaves Barcelona without an heir to Lionel Messi
+Neymar’s move to PSG leaves Barcelona with no heir to Lionel Messi

 Barcelona’s other top players, however, are all eyeing the twilight of their careers.
 While he still hasn’t lost a step, Messi is 30 and entering his 14th season.
 Striker Luis Suarez is also 30, and midfielder Andres Iniesta has reached 33 and is in the final year of his contract.

-Iniesta considered Neymar irreplaceable, no matter how much money the club gets in exchange.
+Iniesta considered Neymar irreplaceable, no matter how much money the club would get in exchange.

-“I can’t see how having 200- or 300-million (euros) is more beneficial than counting on Neymar,” Iniesta said last weekend amid growing speculation about PSG’s interest.
+“I can’t see how having 200 or 300 million (euros) is more beneficial than counting on Neymar,” Iniesta said last weekend amid growing speculation about PSG’s interest.
 “He is one of the best players in the world and gives us so much.”

 Neymar’s departure after four seasons and 10 trophies breaks up one of the most potent strike units ever.
 Neymar and Messi were joined by Suarez in the summer of 2014, and the three became almost unstoppable, scoring a Spanish record for a trio of 122 goals in a season to lead Barcelona to a rare sweep of the Champions League, Spanish league and Copa del Rey titles.

 Barcelona’s identity is based on a 4-3-3 formation with a trio of attackers up front.
-So the club’s first priority would likely be to sign another top forward.
+So the club’s first priority will likely be to sign another top forward.
 Spanish media reports link Barcelona to Atletico Madrid’s Antoine Griezmann and Borussia Dortmund’s Ousmane Dembele.

 Barcelona could also be tempted to enter the sweepstakes for Monaco’s teenage striker Kylian Mbappe, who is supposed to be on the agenda of fierce rival Real Madrid.